tweag/nickel/doc/manual/contracts.md

 #### Remark: lazy, always?

-Note that our check for field names is not lazy in the sense that even when requesting another field `"0"`, we've already triggered this check for all field names.
-This is totally fine: early error reporting is a good thing, as long we don't force the evaluation of something that wouldn't be evaluated without the contract.
-The field names of a record are readily available and don't incur any evaluation, so we can check for them directly.
-We could also have put this check inside each field, along the `Bool` contract application, making it lazy.
-But we prefer to report this error as soon as possible.
+Note that our check that field names are digits is not lazy in the sense that even when requesting another field `"0"`, we've already triggered this check for all field names.
+When evaluating a record lazily, Nickel must still determine its structure and in particular the field names.
+What's not evaluated right away is the *content* of each field.

+Thus, performing the check for field names right away is fine: early error reporting is a good thing, and the field names are readily available, so we don't force the evaluation of something that wouldn't be evaluated without the contract.
+We could have made this check lazy by putting it inside each field, together with the `Bool` contract application.

 #### Conclusion